evanpersinger/UWO-Agent/README.md

 ## Prerequisites

-Before installing, make sure you have the following installed on your system:
+Before installing, make sure you have the following:

 - **Python 3.x** - Check with: `python --version` or `python3 --version`
 - **pip** - Python package manager (usually comes with Python).
 Check with: `pip --version` or `pip3 --version`
 - **Git** - For cloning the repository.
 Check with: `git --version`
+- **OpenAI API Key** - Required for the agent to function.
+Get one at [https://platform.openai.com/api-keys](https://platform.openai.com/api-keys)

 If any of these are missing, install them before proceeding with the installation.